Avoid These Common Scenarios That Cause Motorcycle Accidents

 Driving under the influence is one of the worst things you can do short of actively driving on the wrong side of the road.
 It’s no secret that the effects of substances like alcohol and drugs have only negative effects on drivers and motorcyclists.

 Motorcyclists that ride while under the influence of alcohol may experience:

 Drugs like opioids that have become an epidemic across the country cause similar problems like alcohol.
 Riding under the influence of opioids is basically like trying to drive while under sedation.
 What happens often is people take substances together.
 It is not unusual for a someone that has been driving under the influence to have several substances that affect their driving in their system.

 6. Motorcycle Accidents Due to Turning Corners

 Corners are something that every motorcyclist has to contend with.
 They represent an opportunity to wipe out and crash when a motorcyclist loses control.
 Motorcycles have a good amount of control and maneuverability when handled properly but everyone can make mistakes.
-Not taking corners correctly can cause a wipeout or can cause a motorcyclist to take a turn too wide and veer into the other lane which they sometimes can’t see because of the obscuring corner.
+Not taking corners correctly can cause a wipeout.
+Or it can cause a motorcyclist to take a turn too wide and veer into the other lane which they sometimes can’t see because of the obscuring corner.

 Sand Law LLC: Your Motorcycle Accident Attorneys

-If you have sustained an injury in a motorcycle accident and you believe that you are owed compensation, CONTACT SAND LAW about a free consultation on your claim.
+If you have sustained an injury in a motorcycle accident and you believe that you are owed compensation, contact Sand Law for a free consultation on your claim.

-We are ready to sit down with you and hear the details of your case so we may provide some options for how you can proceed with legal action.
-Our lawyers are well versed in all aspects of personal injury claims and will fight for your claim so you may receive the maximum settlement.
+We are ready to sit down with you and hear the details of your case.
+We may provide some options for how you can proceed with legal action.
+Our lawyers are well versed in all aspects of personal injury claims.
+And we’ll fight for your claim so you may receive the maximum settlement.
 You don’t have to take on a motorcycle accident injury claim on your own.
 With Sand Law in your corner, you can be confident that your case will be given the best possible chance of success.